cloudfoundry-community-attic/bosh-cloudfoundry/README.md

 You will also need an IP address, and a wildcard DNS A record that points to the IP address.

-It is also required that you have login access to the same BOSH being used to deploy your Cloud Foundry.
+It is also required that you have login access to a BOSH on AWS EC2 or OpenStack (please help with vSphere support).

 Confirm this by running:

 ```
 $ bosh status
-$ bosh deployments
 ```

-The former will confirm you are targeting a BOSH.
-The latter will display the deployments.
-One of which should be your Cloud Foundry.

 To create your own BOSH on AWS or OpenStack: